 Scoop or pour the vodka lemon sorbet into martini glasses.
 Garnish with a lemon wedge.
 Have spoons available for your guests.

-You will get more lemon juice from a lemon if you allow it to warm to room temperature before squeezing (or even heat it a few seconds in the microwave).
+- You will get more lemon juice from a lemon if it is at room temperature before squeezing.